Meet the senior leaders of Ocean Conservancy -- dedicated individuals working to ensure we achieve our mission of a healthy ocean.

 Andreas Merkl, President and CEO

-Andreas Merkl is the President and CEO of Ocean Conservancy, which educates and empowers citizens to take action on behalf of the ocean.
-From the Arctic to the Gulf of Mexico to the halls of Congress, Andreas leads the organization’s efforts to tackle the ocean’s biggest challenges with science-based solutions.
+Andreas Merkl is the President and CEO of Ocean Conservancy, which is dedicated to the development of new solutions for a changing ocean.
+From the Arctic to the Gulf of Mexico to international waters, Andreas leads the organization’s efforts to tackle the ocean’s biggest challenges with science-based solutions.